MLS Review: Villa sinks struggling Galaxy, Kaka bizarrely sent off after video review

-Sigi Schmid is still searching for his first win since returning as head coach of LA Galaxy, while MLS Eastern Conference leaders Toronto FC moved clear of Chicago Fire.
+Sigi Schmid is still searching for his first win since returning as head coach of the LA Galaxy, while MLS Eastern Conference leader Toronto FC moved clear of the Chicago Fire.

 Schmid returned to Los Angeles last month after replacing Curt Onalfo and his second spell at the helm is without a victory through three matches following Saturday's 2-0 loss at home to New York City.